BLSQ/openhexa-sdk-python/README.md

 Congratulations!
 You have successfully run your first pipeline locally.

-If you inspect the actual pipeline code, you will see that it doesn't do a lot of things, but it is still a perfectly valid OpenHexa pipeline.
+If you inspect the actual pipeline code, you will see that it doesn't do a lot of things, but it is still a perfectly valid OpenHEXA pipeline.

-Let's publish to an actual OpenHexa workspace so that it can run online.
+Let's publish to an actual OpenHEXA workspace so that it can run online.

-Using the OpenHexa web interface, within a workspace, navigate to the Pipelines tab and click on "Create".
+Using the OpenHEXA web interface, within a workspace, navigate to the Pipelines tab and click on "Create".

 Copy the command displayed in the popup in your terminal: